-When beneficial to the client, individual fixed income transactions may be effected through a broker-dealer with whom we have entered into arrangements for prime brokerage clearing services.
+When beneficial to the client, individual fixed income transactions may be effected through a broker-dealer with whom we have contracted for prime brokerage clearing services.
 Certain account minimums may apply for a client to be eligible for prime brokerage services.